Ekow Eshun: The Time Is Always Now

-The Time is Always Now is a show that Eshun curated for the National Portrait Gallery, opening in February 2024.
-It is a major study of the Black figure – and its representation in contemporary art.
-The exhibition showcases the work of contemporary artists from the African diaspora, including Michael Armitage, Lubaina Himid, Kerry James Marshall, Toyin Ojih Odutola and Amy Sherald, highlighting the use of figures to illuminate the richness and complexity of Black life.
-As well as surveying the presence of the Black figure in Western art history, it examines its absence – and the story of representation told through these works, as well as the social, psychological and cultural contexts in which they were produced.
-The exhibition will be on display at The Box in Plymouth from 29 June-29 September 2024 before touring to the USA.
+The Time is Always Now is a show curated by Eshun for the National Portrait Gallery, opening in February 2024.

 In the Black Fantastic

-Eshun curated In the Black Fantastic at the Hayward Gallery in London in July 2022, a landmark exhibition of visionary Black artists exploring myth, science fiction and Afrofuturism.
+Eshun curated In the Black Fantastic at the Hayward Gallery in London in July 2022, an exhibition of black artists exploring myth, science fiction and Afrofuturism.
 The show was critically acclaimed, being called "Spectacular from first to last" by The Observer.
 The Evening Standard said: "There is unlikely to be a better show this year."
-The show also toured to the Kunsthal in Rotterdam.

-To accompany his book and exhibition, In the Black Fantastic, Eshun curated a season of visionary films exploring Black existence through sci-fi, myth and Afrofuturism at the British Film Institute.
+To accompany his book and exhibition, In the Black Fantastic, Eshun curated a season of visionary films exploring black existence through sci-fi, myth and Afrofuturism at the British Film Institute.

 We Are History

-We Are History, was a group exhibition at Somerset House in London offering a different perspective on humanity's impact on the planet by tracing the complex interrelations between today's climate crisis and legacies of colonialism.
-The exhibition, curated by Eshun, won Time Out Londons Sustainable Event of the Year prize in 2021.
+We Are History, was a group exhibition, curated by Eshun, at Somerset House in London.
+The exhibition won Time Out Londons Sustainable Event of the Year prize in 2021.

 Africa State of Mind

-Africa State of Mind was an internationally acclaimed survey show heralding a new era in African photography.
-Africa State of Mind gathered together the work of an emergent generation of photographers from across Africa, including both the Maghreb and sub-Saharan Africa.
-It is both a summation of new photographic practice from the last decade and an exploration of how contemporary photographers from the continent are exploring ideas of "Africanness" to reveal Africa to be a psychological space as much as a physical territory – a state of mind as much as a geographical place.
+Africa State of Mind, was a survey show heralding a new era in African photography.
 It first opened at New Art Exchange in Nottingham, before touring to MOAD San Francisco, 2020, and Rencontres des Arles, 2021.
-Africa State of Mind was also the name of a book of African photography that Ekow Eshun published with Thames and Hudson.
+Africa State of Mind was also a book of African photography that Ekow Eshun published with Thames and Hudson.